pacorta/pacerunner2.0/README.md

 ## User Feedback:

 ### Bugs:
-- User's unit of measurement is not saved.
-We need to use sharedPreferences to save this, if not it always defaults to Km.
 - Run completed screen (or any other screen) can be enlarged if the user has the text of their phone larger, resulting in not seeing the 'ok button immediatly.
 Given that we currently save the run when they press this button, if they leave without pressing this, their run will not be saved.